AndrewJBateman/react-next-api/README.md

-# React Next API
+# :zap: React Next API

-Creates a Bitcoin currency price api app using React and Next.js. npm dependencies updated.
+* Creates a Bitcoin currency price api app using React and Next.js. npm dependencies updated.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)